FanuelAnte/Skyfire-Squadrons/Design Documents/Skyfire - Squadrons/Prototype 1, Single player.md

 To figure out what is going to be included in this version, I'm going to divide it up into Gameplay, Tech, Level, Art, Sound and Music.
 #### Gameplay
 - [x] Plane Controls and Movement
-- [ ] Plane class dependent evasive maneuvers
+- [ ] Plane Class-Dependent Evasive Maneuvers
 - [x] Enemy Movement AI
 - [x] G-forces
 - [x] Combat Controls